team401/Vision-Tutorials/README.md

 **NOTE:** This code will **_only_** run on a Linux based operating system.
 [Ubuntu](https://www.ubuntu.com/download) is free, easy to install, and great for beginners.

-This is FRC Team 401 Copperhead Robotics' 2017 Vision Code, the files in this repository are the three most important files used in vision processing for STEAMworks.
+This is FRC Team 401 Copperhead Robotics' 2017 Vision Code, the files in this repository are the three most important files used in vision processing for STEAMWORKS.
 We used a Playstation Eye webcam as our main camera and the traditional green LED ring.
 The following files are included:

  - [Main.cpp:](#main) The main vision processing file that calculates yaw, pitch, and distance
  - [flCalculator.cpp:](#flCalc) Finds the Focal Length of your camera, import for being used in Main.cpp